 We are heading towards personalized medicine where patient management can be tailored based on individual risk of disease or response to treatment.
 In particular, the predicted risk of developing STDR can be used to recommend personalized screening intervals.
 Annual screening is currently adopted in many national screening programmes at a considerable cost to health services (9).
-Longer screening intervals for those at low risk of developing STDR have been already introduced, for example in Iceland using a model that accounts for the level of retinopathy as well as other clinical information, including type and duration of diabetes, HbA1c and blood pressure (3-3).
-Additional models have been recently proposed in the literature to tailor screening intervals for DR (e.g., (83).
+Longer screening intervals for those at low risk of developing STDR have been already introduced, for example in Iceland using a model that accounts for the level of retinopathy as well as other clinical information, including type and duration of diabetes, HbA1c and blood pressure (34-36).
+Additional models have been recently proposed in the literature to tailor screening intervals for DR (e.g., (8, 37).
 Longer screening intervals for patients with a low risk of developing STDR are expected to be implemented in England and Wales within the next years to cope with the increased economic burden triggered by the steady increase in disease prevalence and the lack of extra funding for screening.
 Risk-based approaches are timely in that they could be used to identify patients at high risk so that they can be closely monitored and treated earlier, while the majority of low risk patients can be screened less often allowing the optimization of limited health resources.

-In this paper we report the results of a recently developed multivariate longitudinal approach (29, 30) to predict the risk that a patient with diabetes will develop STDR within a year.
-The model shows high levels of classification accuracy (sensitivity and specificity were 8.% and 8.%, respectively).
-The was 0., which is higher than the AUC (0.79) previously reported in (9).
-A similar AUC (=0.90) was reported in (8), and although the specificity was 90%, the level of sensitivity was much lower than the sensitivity achieved with our multivariate model (67% versus 8.%).
+In this paper we report the results of a recently developed multivariate longitudinal approach (29, 30) to predict the risk that a given patient with diabetes will develop STDR within a year.
+The model shows high levels of classification accuracy (sensitivity and specificity were 85.4% and 84.0%, respectively).
+The AUC was 0.90, which is higher than the AUCs (0.79 and 0.76) previously reported in (9) and (35), respectively.
+A similar AUC (=0.90) was reported in (8), and although the specificity reported in (8) was 90%, the level of sensitivity was much lower than the sensitivity achieved with our multivariate model (67% versus 85.4%).

-There are a number of advantages of approach.
+There are a number of advantages of our approach.
 From a methodological point of view, the approach is robust against misspecification of the distribution of the random effects term, which is a term that takes into account the correlation between measurements at different time points in the model (29).
 The approach has the potential to develop dynamic models where the risk can be recalculated every time new data from the patient become available (29, 30).
-Limitations of study include the possible misclassification in level of retinopathy during grading, that the costs of misclassification were not considered (which differ between STDR and non-STDR misclassification) and that only internal validation was conducted.
+All 92 practices approached within the Liverpool area agreed to participate which demonstrates the screening coverage data.
+Limitations of our study include the possible misclassification in level of retinopathy during grading, that the costs of misclassification were not considered (which differ between STDR and non-STDR misclassification) and that only internal validation was conducted.
 We acknowledge however, that a comprehensive assessment of the model’s predictive performance would require external validation using data from a different cohort.
+For example, the predictive accuracy of our model needs to be validated for different ethnic groups.
+Our dataset, which included predominantly white individuals, did not have representative samples across different ethnic groups.
+The differences in performance between our approach and the stratification rules must be explored using different cohorts to confirm the reproducibility of our findings.